jkriss/altcloud/README.md

 Note: the contents of the requested file are injected directly, without additional variable replacement.
 (You can't use front matter variables in the main content.)

+That said, the layout file is processed with the [Liquid](http://shopify.github.io/liquid/) template language.
+You can provide additional variables in the front matter of the layout file itself.
+(This is handy for generating navigation links or other iteration-driven template elements.)

 ### Markdown

 [Markdown](https://en.wikipedia.org/wiki/Markdown) is a handy way to write lightly formatted html.
 If you have a file with a suffix of `md` or `markdown`, that will be converted into html.